 android:_____=” “/>

-Android properties mostly used will be layout properties, text and id.
+Android properties used will be layout properties, text and id.

-I have all the basic code here for text, switches, buttons and text fields here.
+All the widget code for buttons, switches, and textfields are seen here.

 Pay attention to the comments in the code, I have highlighted the most pertinent information.

-Getting into the code

-Now if you click the MainActivity file in the java folder.
+Designing in the text tab allows precise creation of GUIs.